-All students are required to remain current in their Witness One:Seven requirements.
+All students are required to remain current in their Practical Missions requirements.
 No academic credit is given for seminar work during any semester the student fails to complete this requirement.
-Residential students must receive permission from Student Life to watch chapel online.
-Online students must watch chapel online; there are no longer exemptions for chapel.
-Regardless of permission to be an online participant in chapel, the student must submit Witness One:Seven reports to the Witness One:Seven office through the form provided at the end of each semester.
+Residential students must receive permission from Student Life to watch Chapel online.
+Online students must watch Chapel online; there are no exemptions for Chapel.
+Regardless of permission to be an online participant in Chapel, the student must submit Practical Missions reports to the Practical Missions office through the form provided at the end of each semester.

-Doctor of Philosophy and Doctor of Ministry students are classified as full-time students during all phases of the PhD/DMin program.
+Doctor of Philosophy and Doctor of Ministry students are classified as full-time students during all phases of the PhD/ DMIN program.
 Students must complete two hours of practical missions per week and witness to an average of at least one person per week during each semester.
-They must attend chapel either online or residentially.
+They must attend Chapel either online or residentially.
 No more than six absences are allowed during the semester.
-Students who live a distance from the seminary will be expected to watch the Report hour podcast available on the MABTS website, students must attend or view at least 24 report hours in a semester.
+Students who live a distance from the seminary will be expected to watch the Report Hour podcast available on the MABTS website; students must attend or view at least 24 report hours in a semester.

 Students working on dissertations do not have to be on campus and do not have to petition the Doctoral Committee for permission to be absent from report times.
-Witness One:Seven assignments must still be reported to the Witness One:Seven office.
+Practical Mission assignments must still be reported to the Student Life office.
 Failure to remain current will result in action from the PhD Committee and possible dismissal from the program.